apdcode/RepData_PeerAssessment1/PA1_template.md

 # plot(p1)
 ```

 The table below shows the results for the data munging in this part of the assignment.
 Here, we have taken the average for each interval accross all observed days with no missing values.
-There's a total of 288.
+There's a total of 288 intervals.
 The first and last 5 intervals are shown in the table.

 ```r
 dt_dailypattern